Campsite Assessment Program

 Our assessors come from all walks of life, but share a common passion for camping and caravanning.
 If you’d like to join our team of assessors, e-mail us at firstname.lastname@example.org for more information.

-The plan for assessments in the short term (2019 & 2020 seasons) is for them to be on an ‘approval in advance’ basis.
-We can’t pay mileage or arrange and supply ferry crossings for you, but if you’re already planning a trip, then it could be a good opportunity for a bit of extra spending money.
+The plan for assessments in the short term (2019 & 2020 seasons) is for assessments to be on an ‘approval in advance’ basis.
+We can’t pay mileage or arrange and supply ferry crossings, but if you’re already planning a trip, then it could be a good opportunity for a bit of extra spending money.

 If there are sites you’re already thinking of visiting whilst on holiday, let us know and we’ll either approve or decline the assessment (in which case, feel free to send a report, but we won’t be able to pay you!)
 The approval process will probably take a couple of days, so please give us some time to get back to you.